XRPLF/rippled/README.md

 #include <beast/websocket.hpp>
 ```

+To link your program successfully, you'll need to add the Boost.System
+library to link with.
+If you use coroutines you'll also need the
+Boost.Coroutine library.
+Please visit the Boost documentation for
+instructions on how to do this for your particular build system.

 For the examples and tests, Beast provides build scripts for Boost.Build (bjam)
 and CMake.
 Developers using Microsoft Visual Studio can generate Visual Studio
 project files by executing these commands from the root of the repository: